 This fresh summery Greek salad is a great way to eat broad beans and the artichokes make it extra delicious.
 If you can’t be bothered to skin the broad beans you can use defrosted peas instead.
 I serve it with other salads, flatbreads and a block of feta for that alfresco summery feel.
 It is best served at room temperature with an extra sprinkle of herbs.
 It’s also great with roast fish or meat.

-300g of defrosted broad beans or fresh
+300g of defrosted broad beans (or fresh if you prefer)

 200g of marinated drained artichoke hearts, you can get these in a jar from supermarkets, my favourite are by Odysea

 2 finely chopped salad onions